 Meanwhile, Jess maintains a flawless ballet slipper pink gel manicure while living out of her tasteful suitcase.
 She is literally better dressed while traveling than I am in my daily life.
 Like, even when I have access to a giant walk-in closet and unlimited pairs of novelty ballet flats.

-So, without further ado: I hand over the reigns of this post to the most stylish traveler I know: Jessica West-Walker.
+So, without further ado: I hand over the reins of this post to the most stylish traveler I know: Jessica West-Walker.

 Out of all the organizing I did for my six-month trip, I shamefully admit that building the perfect travel wardrobe was nearly top of my list – right below budgeting to buy said wardrobe.